axonivy/project-build-examples/deploy/single-project-over-http/README.md

 - Run `mvn clean verify --settings settings.xml` to build the ivy project and deploy it to the engine.

-Note, that the user name and password used to authenticate to the remote Axon.ivy Engine is configured in the [settings.xml](settings.xml) file.
+Note, that the user name and password used to authenticate to the remote Axon Ivy Engine is configured in the [settings.xml](settings.xml) file.